brefer Svelte Themes

 A preprocessor to shorten Svelte 5 reactivity syntax

-Brefer preprocessor for Svelte 5
+Brefer project for Svelte 5 preprocessing

 Installation